ryanbrainard/shoehorn/README.md

 ###Setup Mappings

-To use Shoehorn with an app, mappings need to be created from environment variables to system properties.
+To use Shoehorn with an app, key-value mappings need to be created from environment variables to system properties.
-These mappings are simply name-value pairs.
-If nothing is specified on the right-hand side of the equals sign, the environment variable will simply be mapped to a system property with the same name.
+If nothing is specified on the right-hand side of the equals sign (i.e. a bare key), the environment variable will simply be mapped to a system property with the same name.
 Additionally, the same environment variable can be mapped to multiple system properties by listing multiple new names delimited by spaces.